eddmash/powerorm/docs/source/form/form.rst

 Form class
 ----------

-At the heart of this system of components is Powerorm's :ref:`Form<form_class>` class.
+At the heart of this system of components is Powerforms' :ref:`Form<form_class>` class.
 In much the same way that a Powerorm model describes the logical structure of an object, its behavior, and the way its parts are represented to us, a :ref:`Form<form_class>` class describes a form and determines how it works and appears.